Dualizable tensor categories: The algebra of 3-framed bordisms

 It will be more convenient for us to use an alternative, equivalent formulation of dualizability focusing on ``$k$-dualizable $3$-categories" rather than ``$k$-dualizable objects".
 A symmetric monoidal $3$-category $\cC$ is called ``$1$-dualizable" if every object has a dual---as before, here `dual' means dual in the symmetric monoidal $1$-category of objects of $\cC$ and equivalence classes of morphisms of $\cC$.
 The symmetric monoidal $3$-category $\cC$ is called ``$2$-dualizable" if it is 1-dualizable and moreover every $1$-morphism has a left and a right adjoint---as before, here `adjoint' means adjoint in the $2$-category of objects, morphisms, and isomorphism classes of 2-morphisms of $\cC$.
 The symmetric monoidal $3$-category $\cC$ is called ``$3$-dualizable" if it is $1$-dualizable and $2$-dualizable and if every $2$-morphism of $\cC$ has a left and a right adjoint.
 An object of a symmetric monoidal $3$-category is ``$k$-dualizable" if it is in some $k$-dualizable subcategory of $\cC$.
 (There are corresponding notions of $k$-dualizable objects of an $n$-category, for any $n$---see the Appendix.)

 Equipped with the notion of $k$-dualizability, we can state the cobordism hypothesis classification of local field theories: \nid {\bfseries Cobordism hypothesis:} \emph{$n$-dimensional local framed topological field theories with target a symmetric monoidal $(\infty,n)$-category $\cC$ are in one-to-one correspondence with the $n$-dualizable objects of $\cC$; in fact, the space of such field theories is homotopy equivalent to the space of $n$-dualizable objects of $\cC$.} \nid Note that an $n$-dualizable $(\infty,n)$-category is also called a ``fully dualizable" $(\infty,n)$-category, and similarly an $n$-dualizable object of an $(\infty,n)$-category is also called a ``fully dualizable" object.
 By definition, an $n$-dimensional local framed topological field theory is a symmetric monoidal functor out of the $(\infty,n)$-category $\FrBord_n$ of $n$-framed bordisms.
+(A local topological field theory is also known as a ``fully extended" topological field theory.)
 In the next section we describe the notion of $n$-framing in question.
 We refer the reader to the Appendix for a more detailed and precise review of the notion of full dualizability and statement of the cobordism hypothesis, and to the exposition~\cite{MR2994995} for a thorough motivation for and discussion of the cobordism hypothesis perspective on local field theory.

-\subsection{$n$-framed manifolds and $n$-framed bordisms}
+\section{$n$-framed manifolds and $n$-framed bordisms}

 The cobordism hypothesis classifies field theories whose source is a bordism category of $n$-framed manifolds.
 In this section, we describe a convenient notation for describing $n$-framed manifolds using normally framed immersions, and explain how this notation behaves on boundaries and corners and thereby produces bordism categories.
 We conclude with various low dimensional examples, many of which will also be essential in our later dualizability calculations.